 ASCD continually seeks to provide solutions to the challenges that face educators of all levels.
-A recent ASCD SmartBrief ED Pulse poll asked readers what the primary use of digital games is in their classrooms.
+A recent ASCD SmartBrief ED Pulse poll asked readers if they believe students should be allowed to bring and use their cellphones at school.

 Principals are the key players in developing the climate, culture, and processes in their schools.
 They are critical to implementing meaningful and lasting school change and in the ongoing school-improvement process.
 There is also no doubt that the role—or roles—of a principal has changed dramatically in recent years and will likely change even more in upcoming decades.

 I was recently asked if I remember teachers or educators that made a difference in my life and learning and how they inspired me.
 Yes, for a while I was that "middle" kid.
 I was your student who came diligently every day to class, completes their work, and if given the choice, would have been perfectly happy blending into the background.
 I was eager about the world's possibilities (which you wouldn't have known unless you asked), but had little belief in myself that I would be a part of making a difference in it.
 I was the kid who had mastered the art of not being noticed, but not well enough to fool the untrained eyes of some of my teachers.